buchanan-edwards/angular-jsend/README.md

 # angular-jsend

-An AngularJS module providing HTTP methods that process the responses as JSend objects.
+An AngularJS module that provides HTTP methods and processes JSend responses.

-v0.0.6
+v0.0.7

 ## Overview